 Provides online and in-person instruction to Law Library users and staff on the content, nature, and use of Law Library print and electronic resources, as well as legal research methodologies.
 Assists in the development of instructional offerings that educate users on legal research sources and strategies.
 Delivers orientations to groups and individuals on Law Library operations and services, and conducts briefings on the U.S. legal system, and functions and inter-relationships of the legislative, executive, and judicial branches of government under the U.S. constitutional scheme.
 These orientations and briefings may be delivered to Members of Congress; their staffs; U.S. federal and state jurists and attorneys; legal scholars; representatives of U.S. federal and state, foreign, and international governments; dignitaries; and students.

 Reviews collections on a continual basis and exercises care to ensure collection material is properly handled and kept secure to avoid loss or damage.
 Reviews a variety of foreign and domestic sources for information about available materials.
-Contributes to digital collection development and management projects, such as web archiving and/or compiling and organizing websites based on current public policy issues.
+Contributes to digital collection development and management projects, such as web archiving and/or compiling and organizing web-sites based on current public policy issues.
 Determines permissibility of copying materials based on the preservation needs of the material.
-Understands current and public policy issues in his/her area of expertise in order to develop collections that anticipate researcher inquiries and demands.